TheProdigyLeague/srvSoft_DevOps/README.md

 2. Familiarize what codebases are safe based on their structure and documentation.
 (Detecting social credit systems).
 3. Choose specific mods from pre-installers and contribute to them with corresponding code.

 **The Guide** - Adhere to these principles and conform to the correct syntax and stylization schemes with convention.
 Write clear and concise comments to enhance readability.
 And, finally, test, debug, and thouroughly read PR requirements. ⚠️ Surveillance software will raise significant ethical, privacy, and SHIELD compliance concerns following all applicable law, regulations, and is subject to considerable legal implications.
-Consider this README as a starting point for this OpSec-DevOps.
+Consider this README as a starting point for OpSec and DevOps.

 ```bash
 #!/bin/bash